doctopus/blog-archive/doctopus/content/post/update.md

 `hugo new post/xpost.md`

 `hugo server -D` run the server.Edit the post dynamically reflecting changes as you save the file

-Once satisfied with changes
+Once satisfied with changes change the `draft: true` at the header of the blog post to `draft:false`

+While in the doctopus folder run
-`hugo -t hugo-theme-novela` while in the doctopus folder  to build the public folder
+`hugo -t hugo-theme-novela` to build the public folder

-Move to public folder.
+Move inside public folder.
 Now push changes of public folder to the associated doctopus.github.io folder by running

 `git add . git commit -m "message"`